Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Alertmanager: Routing That Doesn’t Wake Your Team at 3am

 Alertmanager, the notification piece of the Prometheus ecosystem, is where a malformed alert becomes a three-in-the-morning PagerDuty cascade — or where, well-handled, it preserves the team’s sanity.
 The difference isn’t in the alerting engine, it’s in the configuration that surrounds it.
-And, after years of looking at real setups, the uncomfortable conclusion is that almost nobody has Alertmanager properly tuned.
+After years looking at real setups, the uncomfortable conclusion is that almost nobody has Alertmanager properly tuned.
 This article covers the patterns that actually work in production on version 0.27 with Prometheus 2.54.

 The naive deployment is a single Slack receiver that eats every alert, with no grouping, no severity classification and no inhibition.
 The outcome shows up within a week: the channel gets ignored by inertia, real alerts drown in the noise, and when a genuine incident lands nobody notices until a customer calls.
 Alert fatigue isn’t an academic concept; it’s a concrete operational failure that shows up in mean time to detect.